 - Five Arch Rock - Ennedi.
 Giant rock with five arches.
 The largest arch has a span of 20.4 m and height - 13.7 m.

 - Aorounga Crater - Borkou.
-Impressive meteorite impact crater, with 12.6 km diameter.
+Impressive meteorite impact crater with a diametre of 12.6 km.
 Meteorite fell in Carboniferous age or more recently.
 It is visible only from the satellite.

 - Gweni-Fada crater - Ennedi.
-Large meteorite crater, with 14 km diameter.
+Large meteorite crater with a diametre of 14 km.
 Meteorite fell in Carboniferous age or more recently, it is visible only from the satellite.

 - Guelta d'Archei - Ennedi.
 Beautiful, up to 150 m deep canyon.
 Here lives isolated population of dwarf Nile crocodiles (Crocodylus niloticus) as well as other species - relicts of more wet climate in Sahara.
 Guelta is adorned with prehistoric rock paintings.